-How the new DxO Wide Gamut helps PhotoLab 6 deliver truer colors and better images
+How the new DxO Wide Gamut helps PhotoLab 6 deliver truer colors and better images (Article only available in English)

 For DxO PhotoLab 6, we created our most versatile and flexible color space yet.
 Here’s how it works and why it’s better for your photos.